 Observations are being taken from underway vessels for a variety of observation programmes, which require different levels of engineering and human intervention on the ship.
 Vessels used include commercial ships, ferries, as well as research and supply vessels.
-Some of the programmes require repeat transect observations, while others are focused on broader scale observations.
-Research vessels and those servicing moorings (such as the Tropical Moored Buoy array) provide the added benefit of delivering comprehensive high quality underway observations.
+Some of the programmes require repeat transect observations, while others are focused on broader-scale observations.
+Research vessels and those servicing moorings (such as the Tropical Moored Buoy array) provide the added benefit of delivering comprehensive, high-quality underway observations.
 Such observations should be considered an integrated component of the observing system.
-Challenges are being faced related to changes in the operations of the shipping community, which are focussing on a smaller number of routes, and close to the coast.
+Challenges are being faced related to changes in the operations of the shipping community, which are focusing on a smaller number of routes and close to the coast.
 Ships are also moved between routes more frequently, making repeated sections more challenging.
-Looking to the future, unmanned surface vehicles may improve coverage of underway observations (see also Section 4.1.7, action O6).
+Looking to the future, unmanned surface vehicles may improve coverage of underway observations (see also section 4.1.7, Action O6).

-Action O48: Underway observations from Research and Servicing Vessels.
-Action Ensure where possible that ancillary underway observations are collected during research voyages and routine mooring servicing cruises.
-Benefit Improved coverage of underway observations, particularly in data sparse open oceans, and complementary to moored buoy arrays.
-Timeframe Continuous.
-Who National Research agencies in consultation with the JCOMM Ship Observations Team and GO-SHIP Performance Indicator Improved observations from Research Vessels.
-Annual Cost 1-10M US\$
+Action O48: Underway observations from research and servicing vessels Action Ensure where possible that ancillary underway observations are collected during research voyages and routine mooring servicing cruises Benefit Improved coverage of underway observations, particularly in data-sparse, open oceans, and complementary to moored buoy arrays Time frame Continuous.
+Who National research agencies in consultation with the JCOMM Ship Observations Team and GO-SHIP Performance indicator Improved observations from research vessels Annual cost US\$ 1-10 million

-Vountary Observing Ships (VOS)
+Vountary Observing Ships

-Voluntary Observing Ships (VOS) are recruited and operated by National Meteorological and Hydrological Services (NMHSs) under the framework of the JCOMM Ship Observations Team (SOT) to complement other sources of synoptic surface marine meteorological observations in coastal areas and the high seas.
-They essentially support Global Numerical Weather Prediction, climate applications, and marine services activities such as marine forecast, and provision of maritime safety information to the maritime industry and port authorities.
+Voluntary Observing Ships (VOS) are recruited and operated by NMHSs within the framework of the JCOMM Ship Observations Team (SOT) to complement other sources of synoptic surface marine meteorological observations in coastal areas and the high seas.
+They essentially support global NWP, climate applications and marine services activities such as marine forecasts and the provision of maritime safety information to the maritime industry and port authorities.
 VOS data are also used in climate research and reanalysis.
-VOS provide most of the air temperature and humidity observations over the ocean.
+VOS provide most of the air-temperature and humidity observations over the ocean.
 They remain an important contribution to the SST observing system, particularly in divergence regions.
 Their pressure and temperature observations are important for reanalysis.
-The development of satellite products for near surface air temperature and humidity over the ocean needs more VOS observations.
-Due to changes in ship operations while observations have increased close to the coast, there has been a decline in the number of observations in the open ocean.
-Volunteer Observing Ship network objectives are to sustain a network of vessels that provide weather and ocean observations via both automated systems and human (manual) observations.
-There are currently over 3,000 active VOS ships, which submit nearly 2 million observations each year.
+The development of satellite products for near-surface air temperature and humidity over the ocean needs more VOS observations.
+Due to changes in ship operations, observations have increased close to the coast, whereas there has been a decline in the number of observations in the open ocean.
+VOS network objectives are to sustain a network of vessels that provide weather and ocean observations via both automated systems and human (manual) observations.
+There are currently over 3 000 active VOS, which submit nearly 2 million observations each year.

-Action O49: Improve measurements from VOS Action Improve the quality and spatial coverage of VOS observations, by working collaboratively stakeholders with interests in the maritime transportation industry.
-Continue efforts to validate utility of VOS observations for a range of applications, including numerical weather prediction, marine climate, reanalysis, and validation of remotely sensed observations.
-Improve metadata acquisition and management for as many VOS as possible through VOSClim, together with improved measurement systems.
-Benefit Improved coverage of routine marine meteorology observations in support of NWP.
-Timeframe Continuous.
-Who National meteorological agencies and climate services, with the commercial shipping companies in consultation with the JCOMM Ship Observations Team.
-Performance Indicator Increased quantity and quality of VOS reports.
-Annual Cost 1-10M US\$
+Action O49: Improve measurements from Voluntary Observing Ships Action Improve the quality and spatial coverage of VOS observations, by working collaboratively with stakeholders having interests in the maritime transportation industry; continue efforts to validate utility of VOS observations for a range of applications, including NWP, marine climate, reanalysis and validation of remotely sensed observations.
+Improve metadata acquisition and management for as many VOS as possible through VOSClim, together with improved measurement systems Benefit Improved coverage of routine marine meteorology observations in support of NWP Time frame Continuous Who National meteorological agencies and climate services, with commercial shipping companies in consultation with the JCOMM Ship Observations Team Performance indicator Increased quantity and quality of VOS reports Annual cost US\$1-10 million